North East towns 1100AD – 1500AD

 For trade and commerce, Newcastle rapidly rose to become the dominant town in the North East of England.
 In 1286 Newcastle was the leading English port for exporting leather from local livestock.
 The border wars that ravaged the countryside destroyed this trade, but coal was beginning to dominate.
 In 1291, 80 quarters of coal were sent to Corfe Castle in Dorset from Newcastle and coal was shipped to London from at least 1305.
 Newcastle’s walls were falling into decay but still protected the town from the Scots and enabled trade to continue.
 Newcastle was the fourth wealthiest town in England by 1334 after London, Bristol and York and the 11th largest in 1372 with 2,637 tax payers.

 North and South Shields : monks versus merchants

 The monks of Tynemouth and Durham respectively attempted to develop medieval ports either side of the Tyne but were met with strong resistance from the merchants of Newcastle who often petitioned the king.
 In 1303 King Edward banned markets, fairs and the unloading and loading o f ships by the Tynemouth Priors.
 In 1258 the Newcastle merchants persuaded the Priors of Durham not to develop port facilities at South Shields and in 1303 Edward banned loading and unloading of ships there by the Durham Priors.

 Barnard Castle and Bishop Auckland

-Bishop Auckland was a borough by 1242 and grew around the 12th Century manor of Auckland Palace.
-Most of the palace has a 17th Century façade built around genuine Medieval buildings.
+Bishop Auckland was a borough by 1242 and grew around the twelfth century manor of Auckland Palace.
+Most of the palace has a seventeenth century façade built around genuine Medieval buildings.
 Barnard Castle was founded around 1093 by Guy Baliol and the town grew around the castle.
 His successor Bernard Baliol named the castle and the town.